 SoC players come with robust remote management features that make it easy to control and monitor digital signage networks from a central location.
 This is particularly useful for businesses with multiple locations or those looking to manage their digital signage assets without constant on-site maintenance.

-• Remote diagnostics: Built-in tools allow for real-time monitoring of device health, such as CPU usage, temperature, and network connectivity, helping to identify and resolve issues before they cause downtime.
+- Remote diagnostics: Built-in tools allow for real-time monitoring of device health, such as CPU usage, temperature, and network connectivity, helping to identify and resolve issues before they cause downtime.
+CPU undervolting can also help maintain optimal device performance by reducing the heat output and power consumption, ensuring greater stability in demanding scenarios.

 4. Enhanced Display Performance